Leucocoprinus discoideus: Taxonomy

 It was first described in 1936 by the Belgian mycologist Maurice Beeli who classified it as Lepiota discoidea, whilst illustrations of the mushrooms were produced by Mme M. Goossens-Fontana.

 In 1977 it was reclassified by the Belgian mycologist Paul Heinemann who classified it as Leucocoprinus discoideus.

 Description

 Leucocoprinus discoideus is a small dapperling mushroom with whitish flesh which discolours pinkish brown.

 Cap: 3-6cm wide with a white, campanulate (bell shaped) to conical cap and a slight brown umbo.
 It is covered in small brownish ochre scales which are concentrated on the centre disc or umbo and sparsely scattered on the rest of the cap surface.
-The cap edges have striations which extend about half way across the cap.
+The cap edges have striations which extend about halfway across the cap.
 Gills: Free, crowded and white.
-Stem: 7-8cm tall and 4-5mm thick with a hairy (tomentose) coating.
+Stem: 7–8 cm tall and 4–5 mm thick with a hairy (tomentose) coating.
 It is hollow, white and discolours pale pinkish brown with age.
 The fragile, membranous stem ring is white and located towards the top of the stem.
 Spore print: White.
 Spores: Ellipsoid with a pore.
-9.1-11.3 μm.
+(8.1)9.1–11.3 × (5.7)6.3–7.3 μm.
 Taste: Bitter.
 When dry it discolours light brown.